cli/gh-extension-precompile/README.md

 You can safely test out release automation by creating tags that have a `-` in them; for example: `v2.0.0-rc.1`.
 Such Releases will be published as _prereleases_ and will not count as a stable release of your extension.

+If you have an existing release, you can set `existing_release` input to `"true"` to have the action upload binaries to the tag instead of creating a new one.

 ## Extensions written in other compiled languages

 If you aren't using Go for your compiled extension, you'll need to provide your own script for compiling your extension: